|Nutritional Guidelines (per serving)|

 Lightly flour your work surface and rolling pin.

-Flip the roti and cook the other side for 1 or two minutes.
-Remove roti from the pan and wrap loosely in a kitchen towel (or any flour-bag type of fabric).
+Flip the roti and cook the other side for 1 or 2 minutes.
+Remove roti from the pan and wrap loosely in a clean kitchen towel, or any flour-bag type of fabric.

 Repeat the process with the remaining pieces of dough.